-- Shower Area – Next – you absolutely have to take a shower.
+- Shower Area – Next, you absolutely have to take a shower.
 Seriously, it just makes sense.
 Most saunas have a long row of open showers where you wash up and can see if there is anyone nice you might want to hook up with.
 Hot and steamy action can take place here if you don’t mind others watching, but why rush?

 - Sauna -The distinction between a sauna along with a steam room could be summarized easily — dry vs. damp.
 Dry heat is offered by saunas, while steam rooms create moist heat.
-Both may start your skin pores, ease up the muscles of yours and enable you to loosen up.
+Both may start your skin pores, ease up the muscles of yours, and enable you to loosen up.
 It is up to you to decide which you prefer!
-Sometimes you get lucky and they are even the traditional Finnish sauna-like we found in Helsinki..
+Sometimes you get lucky, and they are even the traditional Finnish sauna-like we found in Helsinki.

 - Whirlpool – Bubbly fun, where you can socialize and ease yourself into everything.
 Make-out sessions are fine, but sex of any kind is forbidden here for obvious hygiene reasons.

 - Private Rooms – Separable rooms with either a wipeable pad on the floor or a mattress on a bench are a mainstay of any gay bathhouse experience.
-You’ll figure it all out pretty quick but suffice to say: door open can be an invitation to watch or join those inside.
+You’ll figure it all out pretty quick but suffice to say: a door left open can be an invitation to watch or join those inside.
 Depending on the gay bathhouse, these can be an additional charge or included in the overall entrance fee.

 Gay Sauna Etiquette